The Time Substructure of Jets and Boosted Object Tagging: Jet time structure from hadronization

 PYTHIA8 \cite{Sjostrand:2014zea} implements a more complete version of the Lund model, and we use it to verify the predictions of the preceding paragraphs.
 We use the default 4C tune \cite{Corke:2010yf} in which the model parameters have been adjusted to give good agreement with LHC data.
 We generated samples of light quark jets at center of mass energies from 50 to 2000 GeV from $e^+e^-$ annihilation.
 Jets are clustered using the Cambridge-Aachen (CA) \cite{Dokshitzer:1997in,Wobisch:1998wt} method with jet radius 0.4.
 We select all jets with energy of at least 90\% of the parton energy.
 Because we are working in the context of lepton collisions, we directly use angles, rather than pseudorapidity, to compute particle distances.

 The results are compared to our predictions in Figure \ref{fig:jetmult}.
-We show the average number and standard deviation of charged particles in a jet at various energies and confirm the approximately logarithmic growth in multiplicity.
-We also show the average rapidity span of a sample of jets at various energies, with bars extending from the 1st to 99th percentile, and confirm that the highest rapidity varies logarithmically with parton energy while the lowest rapidity stays relatively constant and extends to values $\lesssim 1$.
+We show the mean and standard deviation of the number of charged particles in each jet and confirm the approximately logarithmic growth in multiplicity with energy.
+We also show the range of rapidities spanned by the hadrons in a sample of jets, with bars extending from the 1st to 99th percentile, and confirm that the highest rapidity varies logarithmically with parton energy while the lowest rapidity stays relatively constant and extends to values $\lesssim 1$.
 In order to get a sense of the implications of these results in terms of hadron arrival time, in Figure \ref{fig:timeenergy} we show a scatter plot of arrival time delay at a distance of 1 m versus energy for charged hadrons in an ensemble of jets from 500 GeV light quarks.
 Horizontal lines are drawn at intervals of the nominal CMS timing detector resolution.

-Finally, we note that experimental measurement of jet hadron velocity distributions would constitute a novel test of models of hadronization in a way that has not previously been possible.
+These results demonstrate on general grounds that the velocity spectrum of jets will be directly measured by the next generation of collider detectors.
+The details of that spectrum will constitute a novel probe of the hadronization process.
+Improved understanding of hadronization is a primary goal of future electron-ion experiments \cite{Aschenauer:2019kzf,Aschenauer:2014cki}.
+Measurement of the velocity spectrum provides an additional window into this process which has not yet been considered.